Emilfc2000/Heterogeneous_Lattice_RL/README.md

 3: Set total time_steps in the code (at the bottom) - this indicates the number of episodes the RL code will run.
 On a brand new high-end gaming laptop, one episode is roughly 400 seconds

 4: Run the RL code, and it will optimize the design parameters.
-One can also change the range of the design parameters in the begging of the environment class, to specify limits.
+One can also change the range of the design parameters at the beginning of the environment class to specify limits before training.

 --------------------

 ## Python files: